Find a Lawyer

 AILA Doc.
 No. 05060165.

 CA9 Addresses REAL ID Judicial Review Provisions

-Following the 5/11/05 enactment of the REAL ID Act of 2005, the first appellate court has issued a decision addressing the Act’s amendments to the judicial review provisions of INA § 242.
-The court reviewed the merits of a petition for review filed by an individual with criminal convictions. (
+Following the 5/11/05 enactment of the REAL ID Act, the court reviewed the merits of a petition for review filed by an individual with criminal convictions. (

 Fernandez-Ruiz v.
 Gonzales